adelphi-ed-tech/au-courses/content/maker3/week6.md

 1. Update your portfolio website with a page (or more) related to this lab
 2. Add a link to your portfolio to our
    [shared google sheet](https://docs.google.com/spreadsheets/d/10tLBnEYAzvPImugyc0_UYddghNobG8WdTEOK1JSd_eU/edit?usp=sharing)
-3. Submit your link by end of day Wednesday (Feb 28)
+3. Submit your link by end of day Tuesday (Mar 05)
 4. Include the following:
    - a description of your role in the project
    - a reflection on what your goals were and whether you achieved them